 While the James River and Kanawha Company ultimately failed to spur development in western Virginia and perhaps even retarded the development of railroads in Virginia, the pair’s other project–the University of Virginia–flourished.
-Then Governor James P. Preston named both Cocke and Cabell to the first Board of Visitors of the University in 1819.
-The two survived original board members Thomas Jefferson and James Madison by many years and exercised a decisive influence on the University in its early years.
-Cocke served until 1852, Cabell until his death in 1856.
-The two guided Jefferson’s ambitious dream into a thriving reality with four hundred students per year by 1852.
+Governor James P. Preston named both Cocke and Cabell to the first Board of Visitors of the University in 1819.
+The two outlived original board members Thomas Jefferson and James Madison by many years—Cocke served until 1852, Cabell until his death in 1856—and exercised a decisive influence on the University in its early years.
+The two guided Jefferson’s ambitious dream into a thriving reality with four hundred students enrolled annually by 1852.

 Tired by war and by the long fight to improve the world around him, Cocke passed away at “Bremo,” his Fluvanna County estate, in 1866.